DHL to suspend global shipments of more than $ 800 to American consumers - ExBulletin

 DHL to suspend global shipments of more than $ 800 to American consumers

-DHL Express, a division of Germanys Deutsche Post, said that it would suspend global consumption business shipments worth more than $ 800 to individuals in the United States from April 21, because the regulatory changes in American customs have extended customs clearance.
+DHL Express, a Division of the German Deutsche Post, said that it suspends global commercial shipments at consumer worth more than $ 800 to individuals in the United States from April 21, because regulatory changes on American customs have extended customs clearance.

-DHL has blamed the stopping of new American customs rules which require official entry treatment on all shipments worth more than $ 800.
+DHL has blamed the stopping of new American customs rules, which require official entry treatment on all shipments of a value of more than $ 800.
 The minimum had been $ 2,500 until a change on April 5.

 DHL said business shipping to business would not be suspended but could face delays.
 Shipments of less than $ 800 to companies or consumers were not affected by changes.